 It is a testing tool that works without any code.
 The paid version of TestingWhiz comes with numerous automation testing solutions to provide error-free testing for software.

 Ranorex is a complete package of testing tools for various kinds of applications.
 It offers g u I recognition and automatic bug detection in the web application.

 It is an open-source testing tool with integrated RUBY libraries for web application testing.
 A tester can test web applications in any language.
 It also allows cross-browser testing and is compatible with various development tools.

 As discussed before, applications can be of five types.
 Let’s discuss the categories of web applications in depth.

 - Static Web Application

-Any web application that the end-user can use directly using a browser without the need for server side alterations is known as a static web application.
+Any web application that the end-user can use directly using a browser without the need for server-side alterations is known as a static web application.
 In simple terms, non-movable web applications are known as static.
 For example, online portfolios or digitally related resumes are examples of static web apps.

 - Dynamic Web Application

-Dynamic web applications are those applications that do have room for databases, online forms, etc. Content editing is easier with dynamic web applications; however, the back-end programming can be difficult while developing a dynamic web application.
+Dynamic web applications are those applications that do have room for databases, online forms, etc. Content editing is easier with dynamic web applications; however, back-end programming can be difficult while developing a dynamic web application.